Inside Damascus, a city on edge

 There is no visible security presence in the centre of Damascus, but plainclothes police are known to be everywhere.
 We begin to spot a few familiar faces.

-Syria's immediate harsh response to protests, including the revival of a militia deployed during protests in the 1980s, has blocked protesters here from capturing a strategic square in the heart of the city.'One family'
+Syria's immediate harsh response to protests, including the revival of a militia deployed during protests in the 1980s, has blocked protesters here from capturing a strategic square in the heart of the city.

 But there have been growing protests, and violent clashes, including targeted killings, in some of the suburbs.